constelation/static-starter/README.md

 Contains:
 * react-router enabled static render AND dev server for active development
 * auto-installing npm modules
+* auto-importing of like React via webpack's ProvidePlugin

 Will contain...
-* auto-importing of libs like React and Relay
 * hotloader
 * github pages
 * oauth connections if desired?